kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/MongoDB-log-appender/index.md

 * TOC
 {:toc}

-The MongoDB log appender is responsible for transferring logs from the Operations server to the MongoDB database.
+The MongoDB log appender is responsible for transferring logs from the Operations service to the MongoDB database.
 The logs are stored in the table named
 <i>logs_$applicationToken</i>, where <i>$applicationToken<i> matches the token of the current application.

 # Creating MongoDB log appender in Admin UI